-Franc Gallery is pleased to present In Over Our Heads an exhibition curated by Jocelyne Junker with work from emerging artists Lacie Burning, Rydel Cerezo, Julia Cundari, Jack Kenna, Serisa Fitz-James, Kotryna Buruckaitė, and Marika Vandekraats.
+In Over Our Heads was an exhibition curated by Jocelyne Junker with work from emerging artists Lacie Burning, Rydel Cerezo, Julia Cundari, Jack Kenna, Serisa Fitz-James, Kotryna Buruckaitė, and Marika Vandekraats.
 All brought together through the expressions of the pressures that both hold down and drive them.

 Tension forms individualistically, in the shoulders, in the mind.
 Curious in the expression of tension considered in syllepsis, allowing the joining of the literal and metaphorical, this relation unfolds in visual and conceptual elements of each artist’s work.
 Examining the presence of tension in the quotidian, whether it be through an overabundance of responsibilities, scarcity of resources, or cultural despondency, we see how personalized tension embodies the forms in which each individual seeks to express it.

 Lacie Burning is a Mohawk and Onondaga multi-disciplinary artist born in Brantford and raised on Six Nations of the Grand River reserve.
 They work in photography, video, installation, and sculpture with a focus on Indigenous Art and Photography.
 Having come from a politically and culturally grounded upbringing, their work focuses on the politics of Indigeneity and identity from a Haudenosaunee perspective.
 They are on the 2020 shortlist for the Lind Prize at the Polygon Gallery and have exhibited in Vancouver, Toronto, Montreal, Winnipeg, and Surrey.